timjuenemann/timjuenemann/README.md

 Take a look at some of my projects.

-### Movie Swiper 🍿
+### Movie-Swipe.com 🍿
 Swipe through movies like you would swipe through people on Tinder.
-[Check it out.](https://tinder-for-movies.now.sh)
+[Check it out.](https://movie-swipe.com)

-### Moty 🚀
-Moty helps you to track your goals more easily.
-[Download the app for iOS.](https://moty-app.com/ios)

 ### TikTok Clone 📱
 A small experiment that imitates the TikTok app on the web.
 [Take a look.](https://timjuenemann.github.io/tik-tok-clone/)